-SiteSucker is an iOS app that works with your iPad, iPhone, or iPod touch to automatically download websites from the Internet.
+SiteSucker is an iOS app that works with your iPhone or iPad to automatically download websites from the Internet.
 It does this by asynchronously copying the site's webpages, images, PDFs, style sheets, and other files to your mobile device, duplicating the site's directory structure.

 SiteSucker "localizes" the pages it downloads, allowing you to browse a site while offline.

-SiteSucker requires an iPhone, iPad, or iPod touch running iOS 12.0 or later.
+SiteSucker requires an iPhone or iPad running iOS 13.0 or later.

 SiteSucker can be viewed in the following languages: